tresor-token/tresor-gold-token/README.md

 ### ERC20

 Tresor Gold Token uses OpenZeppelin's [ERC20Upgradeable](https://github.com/OpenZeppelin/openzeppelin-contracts-upgradeable/blob/51e11611c40ec1ad772e2a075cdc8487bbadf8ad/contracts/token/ERC20/ERC20Upgradeable.sol) as base contract ([Click here](https://docs.openzeppelin.com/contracts/4.x/api/token/erc20) to see OpenZeppelin's ERC20 docs).
 However, its visibility of the `_balances` state variable has been changed from private to internal to be able to change accounts balances without changing the total supply in order to implement the specific fee model.
+The visibility attributes of the `_totalSupply` state variable and the corresponding function `totalSupply` have been changed from private to internal and from public to external respectively in order to be able to consistently display total supply considering fees and for gas optimization purposes.
+The visibility attributes of functions `balanceOf`, `transfer`, `approve`, `transferFrom`, `increaseAllowance`, `decreaseAllowance` have been changed from public to external for gas optimization purposes.
 Original `balanceOf` has been overriden and returns account's balance, obtained after subtraction account's fee (See [here](#balanceof)).
 Hook `_beforeTokenTransfer` is used to call `collectFees` function (See [here](#collectfees)).

 ### Contract public API